 The North Eastern Railway's passenger services ran from Ilkley to Leeds via Otley, a slightly longer route than the Midland Railway's more direct service which joined the Aire Valley line at Apperley Junction between Leeds and Shipley.

 Following Grouping in 1923 the Wharfedale line was managed on a joint basis by the LMS and LNER as the successors to the MR and NER companies.
-The LNER operated eight trains each way on weekdays between Ilkley and Leeds and also eight trains between Harrogate and Bradford, whereas the LMS services were comprised of nine trains between Ilkley and Leeds, a
+The LNER operated eight trains each way on weekdays between Ilkley and Leeds and also eight trains between Harrogate and Bradford, whereas the LMS services were comprised of nine trains between Ilkley and Leeds, and fourteen trains each way between Ilkley and Bradford.
+Seven of the LMS trains were through services to and from Skipton.

 Following World War II, the LNER's direct service between Ilkley and Leeds via Otley was reduced tojust one each way, albeit a further six journeys were possible by a shuttle service to Arthington with its connection to Harrogate-Leeds trains; the number of trains between Harrogate and Bradford was reduced to two each way.
 The LMS service was not much better with only seven trains between Ilkley and Bradford and six trains between Ilkley and Leeds.